zhaopf-ai/extreme-weather-load-forecasting/README.md

-This Repository contains source code of paper "Deep Multi-Modal Fusion and Kalman Online Adaptation for Electric Load Forecasting Against Extreme Rainfall Events", which has been submmited to IEEE Transactions on Smart Grid for consideration.
+This repository provides the source code for the paper: "Deep Multi-Modal Fusion and Kalman Online Adaptation for Electric Load Forecasting Against Extreme Rainfall Events" (submitted to IEEE Transactions on Smart Grid).
+For questions or issues, please open a GitHub issue or contact: zhopf@std.uestc.edu.cn